are cruiser bikes good for sidewalks and streets 4

 Sharing the Road with Motor Vehicles

 One of the primary challenges of riding a cruiser bike on streets is sharing the road with motor vehicles.
-Unlike dedicated bike lanes or paths, where cyclists have their designated space, street riding requires cyclists to interact with cars, buses, and trucks.
+Unlike dedicated bike lanes or paths, where cyclists have designated space, street riding requires cyclists to interact with cars, buses, and trucks.

 It’s crucial to be aware of traffic laws and regulations, including understanding the rights and responsibilities of cyclists when sharing the road with motor vehicles.
 Practice defensive cycling techniques and always be vigilant of your surroundings, especially when navigating through intersections or changing lanes.